candycanejs/getting-started/relational-data.md

 ## Defining Relationships with Bookshelf

-To start, let's update our `list` model to include a relationship that says it should have many reminders:
+To start, let's update our `list` model in `list.js` to include a relationship that says it should have many reminders:

 ```js
 export default {